 Sebastian Maslow is Research Fellow at the Institute of Social Science at the University of Tokyo.
 Before joining the University of Tokyo, he held a position as Assistant Professor at Kobe University and taught Japanese contemporary politics and East Asian security at the Center for East Asian Studies at the University of Heidelberg, Germany.

+Sebastian’s research interests cover Japan-North Korea relations, and contemporary Japan’s security and defense policies.
 A long-time resident of Japan, Sebastian has commented on Japanese and East Asian security affairs for various media outlets, including The Japan Times, The Financial Times, Bloomberg, and The Wall Street Journal.
-His recent works include ‘A Blueprint for a Strong Japan?
-Abe Shinzo and Japan’s Evolving Security System’ which appeared in Asian Survey (September 2015), and his co-edited volume Risk State: Japan’s Foreign Policy in an Age of Uncertainty published by Routledge (2015).
+His research has been published in Asian Survey and Pacific Affairs.
+He is the co-editor of Risk State: Japan’s Foreign Policy in an Age of Uncertainty published by Routledge (2015).